 Here is a picture of Bonz with Kurby.
-They are getting along well and it just came to mind how I felt when my son moved away from home and took Kurby with him several years ago... not only did I miss my son, I felt like I was losing a dog.
+They became friends.
+When I'd look at them together I'd smile and remember something - how I felt when my son moved away from home and took Kurby with him several years ago... not only did I miss my son, I felt like I was losing a dog.

-I guess we should keep in mind that when one chapter of our life ends, the next one might be even better.
+I guess we should keep in mind that when one door in our life closes, another will open.
 I'm crossing my fingers.